Free New York Criminal & Arrest Records Search: Counties & Boroughs

 • Parole Status

-A snapshot of the parolee lookup website for the Department of Corrections and Community Supervision shows the Parolee's information, the DIN(covered), complete name, date of birth, race, parole status, and the crime of conviction at the bottom.
+A screenshot of the parolee lookup website for the Department of Corrections and Community Supervision shows the Parolee's information, the DIN(covered), complete name, date of birth, race, parole status, and the crime of conviction at the bottom.

 Source: Department Of Corrections And Community Supervision31